miguelbper/python-template/README.md

 ## Description

-Provide a more detailed explanation about your project here.
-You can include:
+*Provide a more detailed explanation about your project here.
+You can include:*
-- What problem does it solve?
+- *What problem does it solve?*
-- What technologies are used?
+- *What technologies are used?*
-- What are the key features?
+- *What are the key features?*

 ## Installation

+*Provide installation instructions.
+Write out the commands the user should use to use your project.*

 ```bash
 # Clone the repository